The Blog Sidebar contains links to Filming Location posts. These include:

 The house on the north side, and the garage on the south side, both feature Streamline Moderne Glass Blocks.

-Howard parks in front of a Streamline Moderne house a few doors away from Chuck's place ("Better Call Saul", Season 3, episode 2, 'Witness').
+Howard parks in front of the Charles Lembke house, a Streamline Moderne house a few doors away from Chuck's place ("Better Call Saul", Season 3, episode 2, 'Witness').

 Personal Space - offices or living quarters